So, you’ve decided to visit Mexico’s west coast. Congrats! You’re in for a treat—sandy beaches, delicious food, and beautiful hills await you.

 Let me start with this—Sayulita is expensive.
 Nevertheless, it attracts more backpackers and hippies than Puerto Vallarta, thanks to its bohemian vibe.

-Whereas the art on the streets of Puerto Vallarta (especially the Malecón) is organized and showcases some famous artists, the art in Sayulita is colorful and earthy.
+Whereas the art on the streets of Puerto Vallarta (especially the Malecón) is organized and showcases famous artists, the art in Sayulita is colorful and earthy.

 So, when comparing Puerto Vallarta vs. Sayulita, if you’re looking to be around a greater number of laid-back hippies, Sayulita is your place.